What were you like as a teen?

 Worst comedy advice you ever got?

-How has being funny helped you in your life, either recently or when you were younger?
+How has being funny helped you in your life?

-What specific things can a young comic or comedy writer do to shape their voice?
+What specific things do you think a novice comedy writer should do to shape their voice?

-Was there one person who inspired you to go into comedy?
+Was there one person who inspired you to go into the comedy world?

 Do you have a writing routine?